-Born on June 21, 1929, in the Bronx to Robert and Sarah (Seldin) Jacobson, she was raised in Baltimore, Maryland, after her parents separated in 1935, living with her mother and immigrant maternal grandparents.
+Born on June 21, 1929, in the Bronx to Robert and Sarah (Seldin) Jacobson, Joyce Jacobson was raised in Baltimore, Maryland, after her parents separated in 1935, living with her mother and immigrant maternal grandparents.
 She grew up in a traditional Jewish family.
 In 1940, her mother married Abraham Deutch, a successful roofer.
 Deutch, who was born in Riga, immigrated to the United States in 1924 after having spent seven years as a halutz [pioneer] in Palestine.
 He raised Joyce as his daughter.

 At the age of eight, Joyce was picked to attend a summer course at Johns Hopkins University for gifted children in math and science.
-In 1945, she was admitted as a special student to Johns Hopkins, which did not grant women regular student status until 1970, and earned her B.S. in 1949.
+In 1945, she was admitted as a special student to Johns Hopkins, which did not grant women regular student status until 1970, and earned her BS in 1949.
 It was there that she met Stanley Kaufman, a returning veteran from World War II and an engineering student.
 They were married on December 26, 1948, and divorced in 1982.
 Their daughter, Jan Caryl Kaufman (b.
 1955), was ordained in 1979—one of the first female rabbis in the United States and one of the first three women admitted to the Conservative rabbinate.

 In 1960, Kaufman earned her doctorate and a long-overdue Phi Beta Kappa key (as a special student, she could not receive this award when she graduated with her bachelor’s degree).
-In 1962, she was appointed visiting scientist at the Centre de Mécanique Ondulatoire Appliquée at the Sorbonne, and moved to Paris with both her mother and daughter.
+In 1962, she was appointed visiting scientist at the Centre de Mécanique Ondulatoire Appliquée at the Sorbonne and moved to Paris with both her mother and daughter.
 In 1963, she received a D.E.S. très honorable in theoretical physics from the university.

 Kaufman went to the Research Institute for Advanced Studies of the Martin Marietta Company, first as a scientist in the quantum chemistry group and finally as leader of the group.
-In 1969, Kaufman joined Koski’s research group at Johns Hopkins as principal research scientist and was also appointed associate professor of anesthesiology at the Johns Hopkins School of Medicine.
+In 1969, she joined Koski’s research group at Johns Hopkins as principal research scientist and was also appointed associate professor of anesthesiology at the Johns Hopkins School of Medicine.
 In 1976, she was appointed associate professor of plastic surgery.
-Recipient of numerous awards, Kaufman was named une dame chevalière of France in 1969 and received the Garvan Medical Award of the American Chemical Society in 1973, in recognition of her exceptional research accomplishments in the application of theoretical and quantum chemistry.
+Recipient of numerous awards, Kaufman was named une dame chevalière of France in 1969 and received the Garvan Medal of the American Chemical Society in 1973, in recognition of her exceptional research accomplishments in the application of theoretical and quantum chemistry.
 The following year, the Jewish National Fund honored her as one of the ten outstanding women in Maryland.
 In 1981, she was elected membre correspondant of the Académie Européenne des Sciences, des Arts, et des Lettres.

-Kaufman’s research has yielded groundbreaking work in the fields of pharmacology, drug design, quantum chemistry, and chemical physics of energetic compounds such as explosives and rocket fuels.
+Kaufman’s research yielded groundbreaking work in the fields of pharmacology, drug design, quantum chemistry, and chemical physics of energetic compounds such as explosives and rocket fuels.
 Among her most distinguished contributions are a novel strategy for computer prediction of toxicology and drug reactions, and chemical calculations on carcinogens.

 Koski, Walter S. “Joyce Jacobson Kaufman.”
 In Women in Chemistry and Physics: A Biobibliographic Sourcebook, edited by Louise S. Grinstein, Rose K. Rose, and Miriam H. Rafailovich (1993): 299–313.
-This article includes an extensive bibliography of Kaufman’s publications.